 3. Start a Loyalty Program

-If you don’t already have one in place, a loyalty program can definitely help drum up customers and encourage existing ones to spread the word about your brand.
+f you don’t already have one in place, a loyalty program can definitely help drum up customers and encourage existing ones to spread the word about your brand.
 Loyalty programs come in all shapes and sizes.
 There are now apps that allow you to make any such program super easy for shoppers to access.

 What this type of promotion does is to, first off, attract new customers intrigued by the idea of earning rewards.
 And secondly, it helps keep those customers coming in steadily.
 The more points they earn, the more rewards they receive.
 And people love getting rewards.
+Also, look for a loyalty system built into your retail POS software.

 Keep it Old School